 This can result in women experiencing trauma and often preventable physical and mental health symptoms following delivery, and often leaves them feeling isolated and unaware of what is ‘normal’ and what is a cause for concern.

-#IWishIKnew calls for pregnant women to get the information and support they need at the right time, to ensure they are fully equipped to have a significantly improved chance of better recovery, removing the feelings of regret for women, who quite simply lament the fact they ‘wish they had known’ what to expect with their recovery stages in hindsight.
+I Wish I Knew #IWishIKnew calls for pregnant women to get the information and support they need at the right time, to ensure they are fully equipped to have a significantly improved chance of better recovery, removing the feelings of regret for women, who quite simply lament the fact they ‘wish they had known’ what to expect with their recovery stages in hindsight.

 You deserve to feel like you are stepping into motherhood aware, prepared, and supported.
 That’s why we’ve created a free downloadable guide for pregnant mamas-to-be.
 Let’s empower you with the knowledge so many mamas wish they knew during pregnancy, and ensure you have an effective and speedy recovery so you can move through motherhood with confidence.

-1. Exercise and connect to your body
+1. I wish I knew… how to exercise and connect to my body

 Build your core.
 Staying connected to your deep core muscles as well as your pelvic floor is crucial to your body’s health during and after pregnancy and can significantly improve your recovery in your 4th trimester.